PixelFen/PixelStaff/readme.md

 ## Notes
 I'm kinda new to Java programming, so my code may not be perfect, but I am going to make it work to the best of my abilities!
+Have an issue with the plugin?
+Be sure to create an issue on the issues tab.

+This plugin is mainly created for the GalacticMC server (in progress) but I figured I'd release it for everyone to use.